 - Stress & Anxiety – I have always been a very stressed person.
 Any big event in my life would stress me to a great degree.
-However, when I hit menopause, almost every little thing caused me anxiety too.
+However, post menopause, almost every little thing caused me anxiety too.
 I would overthink every statement anyone would make around me and attribute it to myself regardless of the reality.
 I worried a lot about the way I looked.
 In particular, the amount of hair I had and would constantly imagine myself bald.
-I dreaded every hair wash where I would lose a ton of hair due to my stress which would end up only increasing my stress.
+I dreaded every hair wash where I would lose a ton of hair due to menopause-related stress which would end up only increasing it.
 It had all turned into a vicious cycle.
 I let my anxiety take over my life and that was my biggest mistake.
 I let myself feel helpless.

 - Hot flushes and loss of sleep – My anxiety kept me up all night.
 Every time I tried closing my eyes, my head would be clouded with a number of negative thoughts.
 This caused me to be sleep deprived and thus resulted in me being more irritable with everyone around me.
 Almost every night, between 3 to 6 am I would wake up in a sweat.
-I would feel extremely hot and breathless.
-The only way I could make it through these hot flushes was by meditating and keeping the cooler at 16 degrees.
+I would feel extremely hot and breathless, which I later found out was also a side effect of hitting menopause.
+The only way I could make it through these hot flushes was by meditating and keeping my room and the air cooler at 16 degrees.

 - Never wanting to leave home – I reached a stage where I was so underconfident about myself that I thought I wasn’t good enough to be seen in public.
 I assumed that my family would be ashamed of being seen with me.
 I avoided every plan that my friends made to meet.
 I even reached a point where I was embarrassed to show up to family events.
 I just wanted to hide behind closed doors.